 First, let’s start with…

-No matter how professional an HR specialist is, they are still human, and humans tend to make many subconscious decisions.
+No matter how professional an HR specialist is, they are still human.
+And, humans tend to make many subconscious decisions.

-Race, gender, age, name, and appearance can quite easily influence your recruiter’s choice, whether they want it or not.
+These can quite easily influence your recruiter’s choice with whether they want to hire you or not.

-If your resume manages to grab the recruiters’ attention, chances are they will look for your social media profiles and find out what you look like, mostly for identification purposes.
+If your resume manages to grab the recruiters’ attention, chances are they’ll do a social media background check.

-A picture will surely draw their attention to it and make them miss all the essential, relevant pieces of information related to the position you crave.
+In exchange, it makes them miss all the essential, relevant pieces of information related to your job position.

 Those programs can read only the text and look for specific keywords.